SiteRelEnby/anduril2/README.md

 ## Roadmap

-* Single channel compatibility
+* Single channel compatibility/reason-for-this-mod-to-exist
-* Option (possibly in light-specific header file) to change which channel is considered channel 1 (as it stands the same value ended up beeee right for both of my lights but this obviously depends on the specific light)
+* Option (possibly in light-specific header file) to change which channel is considered channel 1 (as it stands the same value ended up being right for both of my lights but this obviously depends on the specific light)
+* Possibly move momentary opposite channel to a higher button combo and the turbo shortcuts down (after some use of this fw, have discovered I use those more than momentary opposite at current ramp level)
 * New aux modes
 * New, possibly-optional mode shortcuts
 * Move momentary mode somewhere else and make it harder to accidentally activate